Hao-191/PODS-Final-Project/README.md

 # Roomio PODS Final Project

 ## Project Overview
-Roomio is a web application developed using Flask, designed to streamline room management and operations.
+Roomio is a web application developed **individually** using Flask, designed to streamline room management and operations.
 The application integrates with a MySQL database to store and manage data efficiently.

 ## Features
 - User authentication and authorization